What is Laser Metal Fusion?

 What is the end result?

-Due to the precision and small spot size of modern fiber lasers is is easy to build complex three-dimensional parts with very high accuracy.
+Due to the precision and small spot size of modern fiber lasers is easy to build complex three-dimensional parts with very high accuracy.
 Such is the degree of control that what would have required several different components if manufactured by traditional methods can be integrated into a single component when made using laser fusion.
 It is now possible to produce parts that previously were impossible to fabricate using traditional methods.

 What are the process variables?